 - no reasonable workplace adjustments that could help with it

 It’s also worth planning out how your finances will work once you do retire.
 So:

-- If you’re aged 50 or over, visit Pension Wise, a free service from MoneyHelper, for some free early retirement advice and guidance.
+- If you’re aged 50 or over, visit Pension Wise, a free service from MoneyHelper, for some free early retirement guidance.
 It’ll help you start thinking about how best to access your pension savings.

 - Talk through early retirement with an independent financial adviser.
-If you don’t have one, you can find one at unbiased.
+If you don’t have one, you can find one at Unbiased.
 Remember that they’ll probably charge for their services.